 What India could learn from other nations

-- Strong government policy and long-term vision.
+- Firm and stable government policy and long-term vision.

-- Favorable feed-in-tariff.
+- Favourable feed-in-tariff.

 - Aggressive targets and regulations.

-- Strengthening the grid and port infrastructure.
+- Strengthened grid and port infrastructure.

 - Developing internal capacity through skilling and reskilling.